Aberdeen Donate Player Fines For Coronavirus Breach To Health Service - UrduPoint

 "We fully appreciate the outpouring of dismay and anger by those who have been impacted by this virus, by those who have worked selflessly to protect us and by our fans, who have, despite health and financial worries, supported the club with their hard-earned cash during this period," added Cormack.

-Since the incident a stricter lockdown was reimposed in Aberdeen following an outbreak linked to pubs and bars.

-The Aberdeen eight and Bolingoli also face suspensions after being charged by the Scottish Professional Football League (SPFL) for breaches of its COVID-19 protocols and bringing the game into disrepute.
+The Aberdeen eight and Bolingoli could also face punishment from the Scottish Professional Football League, who promised tougher sanctions for players flouting the rules on Thursday.

-Aberdeen and Celtic will also face disciplinary proceedings for their players' actions.